jqwez/linkedin_notes/README.md

 ## Contributions

 Contributions are not likely to come in and certainly not expected for such this project but they are certainly welcome.
 The simplicity of this open source application would likely make a great first/early contribution for the budding open source developer.
 All new features should have tests but, at a minimum, should not break any tests.
+We strive to have 100% coverage but this is not currently a hard and fast rule.
 Formatting is enforced by python black.

 ## TODO: